John H. Van Vliet Jr.: After World War II

 He deployed to the Korean War as Executive Officer of the 23d Infantry Regiment, 2nd Infantry Division.
 Later he served in Japan where he participated in establishing the Japanese Army school system.
 Two regimental commands followed (one training and one Airborne Infantry) as well as an assignment in France as part of the Communications Zone.
 He retired in 1959 as a Colonel.

-After retirement from the army, Van Vliet Jr was the Village Manager for Ardlsey, New York.
+After retirement from the army, Van Vliet was the Village Manager for Ardlsey, New York.
 He later moved to Florida where he became the Assistant Parks Director for Pinellas County.

-In 1980, Roy L. Towers interviewed Van Vliet Jr and Stewart and produced a documentary for a Master's degree thesis in History.
-Towers' thesis was entitled The Case of the Missing Officers: The Katyn Forest Massacre, and contains the only known video interviews that Van Vliet Jr and Stewart gave about the Katyn massacre.
+In 1980, Roy L. Towers interviewed Van Vliet and Stewart and produced a documentary for a Master's degree thesis in History.
+Towers' thesis was entitled The Case of the Missing Officers: The Katyn Forest Massacre, and contains the only known video interviews that Van Vliet and Stewart gave about the Katyn massacre.
 It was released in June 1984.

-In an April 8, 2015 ceremony held in Warsaw, Poland 75 years after the announcement of the discovery of the graves in the Katyn Forest, President Bronisław Komorowski posthumously awarded Van Vliet Jr and Stewart the Officers Cross of the Order of Merit of the Republic of Poland.
+In an April 8, 2015 ceremony held in Warsaw, Poland 75 years after the announcement of the discovery of the graves in the Katyn Forest, President Bronislaw Komorowski posthumously awarded Van Vliet and Stewart the Officers Cross of the Order of Merit of the Republic of Poland.
 They are the only two U.S. Army officers to have received this medal.

-On April 11, 2015, a monument honoring Van Vliet Jr and Stewart was unveiled at the former Oflag 64 site in Szubin Poland.
-The monument acknowledged the code letters that Van Vliet Jr and Stewart sent to U.S. Military Intelligence in 1943 and 1944 which stated that they believed the Soviets murdered the Polish officers who were found in the Katyn Forest.
+On April 11, 2015, a monument honoring Van Vliet and Stewart was unveiled at the former Oflag 64 site in Szubin Poland.
+The monument acknowledged the code letters that Van Vliet and Stewart sent to U.S. Military Intelligence in 1943 and 1944 which stated that they believed the Soviets murdered the Polish officers who were found in the Katyn Forest.

 Marriage and children

-While attending a course at Yale, Van Vliet Jr met Miriam Samelson Barton whose husband had been killed testing planes during WWII.
-They were married on January 12, 1947, and Van Vliet Jr adopted Jacqueline Lee Barton Van Vliet.
+While attending a course at Yale, Van Vliet met Miriam Samelson Barton whose husband had been killed testing planes during WWII.
+They were married on January 12, 1947, and Van Vliet adopted Jacqueline Lee Barton Van Vliet.
 They had three children together: